wotbrew/relic/README.md

 [[:table :Customer]]
 ```

 Tables are your primary variable, their data is provided to relic rather than derived.
+The name provided to the table
+is used to determine where data will be stored in the database map, e.g for `[[:table :Customer]]` the data will be stored under `:Customer`.

-Unlike in SQL tables are sets of rows, not bags / multi-sets.
+note: Unlike in SQL tables are sets of rows, not bags / multi-sets.

+spec: `[:table table-name]`

 ### Filtering with `:where`